yingxingcheng/2024-python-project-feedback/README.md

 | 14    | Meßmer, Meister        | Viergewinnt    | Cheng      |
 | 15    | Wüst, Reimund          | Viergewinnt    | Cheng      |

+### Some Project Hints

+- Magnetfeld
+  - Two references for the exact solution of the magnetic field induced by a finite straight line have been added.
+See [issue 1](https://github.com/yingxingcheng/2024-python-project-feedback/issues/1).

+- Newton-Fraktale

+- Viergewinnt
+  - The opening database in the latest extension is not specified for `Viergewinnt`.
+It can be one of `Teeko`, `Ugolki`, or `Chess`.

 ## Phase 2

 ### Available Time Slots